COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/Alabama/README.md

 ## Updates

 03/02/2024: Updated new StudentGroup/StudentSubGroup labels; Derived values for StudentSubGroup_TotalTested where possible; Derived more vlaues for ProficientOrAbove count and percent where possbile; New variable order/sort; New flag variables; Variable type conversion.

+4/16/24: Response to post launch review: Switched 2023 to use report card database; derived more counts and percents where we had a combination of count and percent (for instance, Lev1_count and Lev1_percent); misc changes/fixes